cmdruid/crypto-sessions/README.md

   2. Session handler.
   3. Server middleware.

-All library components should work in node and the browser.
-This library should also work within Cloudflare workers, but that is currently untested.
+This library is designed to work in both node and the browser, both in peer-to-peer and client-server protocols.
+This library should also work within Cloudflare workers (but I have not tried it yet).

-Package is available on NPM as **@cmdcode/crypto-sessions** with CDN support:
+Packages are available on NPM as **@cmdcode/crypto-sessions** with CDN support:
 ```html
 <script src="https://unpkg.com/@cmdcode/crypto-sessions"></script>
 ```

 ### Fetch Client

-For traditional fetch requests, this library provides a `SecureFetch` function that wraps the traditional `fetch()` method API.
+For traditional fetch requests, this library provides a `SecureFetch` function that provides a drop-in replacement for the `fetch()` method API.

 ```ts
 import { SecureFetch } from '@cmdcode/crypto-sessions'